intact-square/feedback-form-angular/README.md

 ## 4. HTML and CSS
 styles.css, feedback-form.component and app.component

-## 5. Creating FormControl elements
+## 5. Creating FormControl
 FormGroup represents the entire form.
 And the individual form elements will be represented by FormControl.
 Thus, FormControl is the building block of a FormGroup. import { FormGroup, FormBuilder, FormControl } from '@angular/forms';

+## 6. Creating nested form groups
+Creating form groups inside form groups for holding similar form control elements e.g a group of checkboxes